securitytxt/security-txt/draft-foudil-securitytxt.md

 It is possible for attackers to generate files that are extraordinarily large or otherwise malformed in an attempt to discover or exploit weaknesses in parsing code.
-Implementors SHOULD make sure that any such code be robust against large and malformed files.
+Implementors SHOULD make sure that any such code is robust against large and malformed files.
 ABNF grammar (as defined in
 {{abnf}}) SHOULD be used as a way to verify these files.

 Same concerns apply to any other resources referenced within security.txt